This Austin Architect Firm has a thing with tile, check out their coolest tile projects

 The Master Bathroom incorporated a muted color, cement hex tile.
 This space was designed to feel mature and clean while offering a nod to the modern shapes found inside and outside the home.

-Pure White Hexagons for a fresh and clean look
+Pure White Hexagons for a fresh and clean look.
+Photography by Leonid Furmansky.

 South 4th House and Accessory Dwelling Unit (ADU)